Self-Care While Caring For A Loved One: Caregivers’ Tips | BetterHelp

 Benefits of online therapy

-As a caregiver, you may feel that adding one more appointment to your life is impossible.
+As a caregiver, you may perceive that adding one more appointment to your life is impossible.
 However, with advances in telehealth technology, you can now engage in therapy sessions virtually from your phone, computer, or tablet.
 Online therapy is more convenient than in-person sessions for many people and it’s generally more cost-effective as well.
 With an online therapy platform like BetterHelp, you can get matched with a licensed therapist and participate in sessions from the comfort of home or anywhere else you have an internet connection whenever it suits your schedule.

 Effectiveness of online therapy